verovm/record-replay/research/README.md

 To build our recorder (`geth record-substate`) and replayer (`substate-cli`), run `make record-replay`.
 Running `make rr` or `make` works exactly same as `make record-replay`.

 You can find all executables including `geth` and our `substate-cli` in `build/bin/` directory.
+Running with `--version` from record-replay will print both the Geth version and the record-replay version.
+For example, `./geth --version` will print `geth version 1.13.15-rr0.5.0-commit` which indicates `rr0.5.0` is based on Geth `v1.13.15`.

 Check [CHANGELOG.md](./CHANGELOG.md) for release notes.

-Running with `--version` from record-replay will print both the Geth version and the record-replay version.
-For example, `geth --version` will print `geth version 1.13.15-rr0.5.0-commit` which indicates `rr0.5.0` is based on Geth `v1.13.15`.